Furikuda/bork/docs/usage/notes.rst

 - commands finish quicker
-- repository is more robust and might be easier to recover after damages (as it contains data in a more sequential manner, historic manifests, multiple commits - until you run ``borg compact``)
+- repository is more robust and might be easier to recover after damages (as it contains data in a more sequential manner, historic manifests, multiple commits - until you run ``bork compact``)
-- user can choose when to run compaction (it should be done regularly, but not necessarily after each single borg command)
+- user can choose when to run compaction (it should be done regularly, but not necessarily after each single bork command)
-- user can choose from where to invoke ``borg compact`` to do the compaction (from client or from server, it does not need a key)
+- user can choose from where to invoke ``bork compact`` to do the compaction (from client or from server, it does not need a key)
 - less repo sync data traffic in case you create a copy of your repository by using a sync tool (like rsync, rclone, ...)

-You can manually run compaction by invoking the ``borg compact`` command.
+You can manually run compaction by invoking the ``bork compact`` command.

 .. _append_only_mode:

 Append-only mode (forbid compaction)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A repository can be made "append-only", which means that Borg will never
+A repository can be made "append-only", which means that Bork will never
 overwrite or delete committed data (append-only refers to the segment files,
-but borg will also reject to delete the repository completely).
+but bork will also reject to delete the repository completely).

-If ``borg compact`` command is used on a repo in append-only mode, there
+If ``bork compact`` command is used on a repo in append-only mode, there
 will be no warning or error, but no compaction will happen.

 append-only is useful for scenarios where a backup client machine backups
-remotely to a backup server using ``borg serve``, since a hacked client machine
+remotely to a backup server using ``bork serve``, since a hacked client machine
 cannot delete backups on the server permanently.

 To activate append-only mode, set ``append_only`` to 1 in the repository config:

 ::

-    borg config append_only 1
+    bork config append_only 1

 Note that you can go back-and-forth between normal and append-only operation with
-``borg config``; it's not a "one way trip."
+``bork config``; it's not a "one way trip."

-In append-only mode Borg will create a transaction log in the ``transactions`` file,
+In append-only mode Bork will create a transaction log in the ``transactions`` file,
 where each line is a transaction and a UTC timestamp.

-In addition, ``borg serve`` can act as if a repository is in append-only mode with
+In addition, ``bork serve`` can act as if a repository is in append-only mode with
 its option ``--append-only``.
 This can be very useful for fine-tuning access control
 in ``.ssh/authorized_keys``:

 ::

-    command="borg serve --append-only ..." ssh-rsa <key used for not-always-trustable backup clients>
+    command="bork serve --append-only ..." ssh-rsa <key used for not-always-trustable backup clients>
-    command="borg serve ..." ssh-rsa <key used for backup management>
+    command="bork serve ..." ssh-rsa <key used for backup management>

-Running ``borg init`` via a ``borg serve --append-only`` server will *not* create
+Running ``bork init`` via a ``bork serve --append-only`` server will *not* create
 an append-only repository.
-Running ``borg rcreate --append-only`` creates an append-only
+Running ``bork rcreate --append-only`` creates an append-only
 repository regardless of server settings.

 Example